thstamod/light-react-validator/README.md

 **light-react-validator** is a validator very fast, very small, and with extra flexibility!

 ## General Idea
 The validator follows the "prototypal inheritance" model for the configuration.
-The idea is simple: The closest to the element rules and messages override the previous.
-For example, builtin validators are overridden by user's global config validators (customValidators), which are overridden by element-specific validators.
+The idea is simple: The closest to the element rules and messages have higher priority, therefore override the farther ones.
+For example, builtin validators are overridden by the user's global config validators (customValidators), which are overridden by element-specific validators.
 Same thing with error messages.
 Because **light-react-validator** hasn't any default error messages (yet), the element-specific error messages override the global config messages.
-Also **light-react-validator** re-renders only when is necessary, therefore is very fast!!
+Also **light-react-validator** re-renders only when is necessary, hence is very fast!!

 ## Purpose